TheFlav/Freeplay_OSD/README.md

 - Network :
   Interfaces list with assigned IPv4 address.
-  Not yet implemented but could in the future: WiFi signal values.
+  Not yet implemented but could in the future: WiFi signal values (F/H).
 <br>

 ## Repository files